 In Victoria, Orders with respect to parenting issues and/or property matters can be made pursuant to the Family Law Act 1975 (Cth), in either the Federal Circuit Court of Australia, or the Family Court of Australia.

-So, when is it binding?
-When can you appeal?
+So, when are Orders binding?
+When can you appeal them?
 Are you able to withdraw your consent after it has been provided?